I’m sure this is a question many of you ask when you’re supporting little aches and pains, coughs and colds for your children or pets!!

 Remember there are more than 5000 remedies, but as home prescribers you probably use about 20-30!

 Mother’s intuition is always good in these situations but if you are in doubt about any of the above consult your GP and your homeopath, especially if you are new to homeopathy.

-*Conventional medical advice is to always seek medical assistance for fever in a baby under 6 months old.
+**Always seek medical advice for fever in a baby under 6 months old.

 Melanie Creedy trained in the UK in the early 1990s and holds a Bachelor of Health Science in Homeopathy.
 She is registered with the Australian Register of Homoeopaths (AROH) and is a member of the Australian Homoeopathic Association.
 She was Vice President and Professional Development Coordinator of the Australian Homoeopathic Association from 2011 to 2015 and was editor of the AHA National Newsletter from 2012 to 2020.

 Melanie has used homeopathy for over 30 years and has been in practice since 1998.
 For many years she ran The Children’s Ear Clinic in Western Australia, but since her tree change to Tasmania, has a special interest in women’s and children’s health generally and helping individuals manage their journey on the spiritual path with homeopathy and her range of essences.
 Melanie has developed her own methods of dealing with complex cases over the years and offers distance consultations via phone and skype to allow people Australia-wide to access her services.